shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 ### Justification

 > Why/when/where/how will it be useful?
+It will be useful for secondary school students or any student that would want to learn the basics of programming in an easy to use language.

 ### Programming language(s)

 > List the proposed language(s) to be used.
+The languages involved in this project are C++, JAVACC and JAVA

 ### Programming tools / Tech stack

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.
+We plan to use javacc to create the programming language.
+Javacc will allow us to build the compiler needed to create our new programming language.
+We plan to use C++ to build our debugger for our new language.

 ### Hardware

 > Describe any non-standard hardware components which will be required.
+There will not be any hardware required for this project.

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.
+The main challenges would be to create a programming language as neither of us have done this before using the javacc language.
+Another challenge would be to create a debugger in C++ which we both have a limited ability in.

 ### Breakdown of work